lukeprofits/OpenMarket/README.md

 reputation, not anonymous) or a **throwaway npub per listing** (anonymous, no reputation).

-**Distribution (the multi-transport spread).** Posting = **compute the CID locally** (deterministic — you do *not* upload) → **broadcast the JSON itself across every channel at once**: Nostr (as NIP-99, clearnet discovery), libp2p **gossipsub** (internet peer gossip), and **Bluetooth / LoRa** (local broadcast, works with no internet).
-Clients that receive it **relay it onward** — **probabilistic forwarding** (relay vs originate at random, friend-to-friend) so the origin blends into the crowd — and **a downstream peer adds it to IPFS**, producing the same deterministic CID and pinning/seeding it.
+**Distribution (the multi-transport spread).** Posting = **compute the CID locally** (deterministic — you do *not* upload) → **broadcast the listing** across the channels you have: Nostr (as NIP-99, clearnet discovery), libp2p **gossipsub** (internet peer gossip), and **Bluetooth / LoRa** (local).
+Clients that receive it **relay it onward** — **probabilistic forwarding** (relay vs originate at random, friend-to-friend) so the origin blends into the crowd — and **a downstream peer adds the JSON to IPFS**, producing the same deterministic CID and pinning/seeding it.
+Offline, the deterministic **CID keeps propagating over Bluetooth/LoRa** so discovery survives; content is resolved from IPFS once connectivity returns.
 Because the CID is deterministic, the announced CID matches what any pinner produces — so everyone already knows where to look, and the original poster never had to expose themselves as the uploader.

 **Resolving & caching.** A CID resolves to its JSON via IPFS (needs connectivity).
 Each client keeps a **bounded, ephemeral pin buffer** — a rolling window with size + age limits and sane defaults; newest